For Jim McMahon's Red Hook Sandy flood map go here.

 Hurricane Sandy was a destructive example of Red Hook WaterStories.
-This section “resiliency: flood prep” is an effort to help Red Hook better prepare for future floods.
+This section “resiliency: flood prep” is an effort to help Red Hook prepare better for future floods.
 For more about PortSide NewYork’s resiliency experience, read the final section.

 Main sections below:1.
 Advance preparation is essential!